3 Days to Go

 3 Days to Go is a 2019 South African Indian drama film written and directed by producer Bianca Isaac on her directorial debut.
-The film stars Bollywood actress Lillete Dubey, Kajal Bagwandeen, Leeanda Reddy in the lead roles.
+The film stars Leeanda Reddy, Bollywood actress Lillete Dubey, Jailoshini Naidoo and Kajal Bagwandeen in the lead roles.
 The film was set in Durban and had its theatrical release on 25 January 2019.

 Synopsis

 When their father passes away, four grown siblings Melissa (Jailoshini Naidoo), Janet (Leeanda Reddy), Riki (Rahul Brijnath) and Amy (Kajal Bagwandeen) all come together and gather with their collection of husbands, wives, children and grandchildren.
 The family together needs to survive for 3 days under one roof before they bury their father's ashes and part ways again.